Hebrew calendar: Deficient, regular, and complete years

 A Metonic cycle equates to 235 lunar months in each 19-year cycle.
 This gives an average of 6,939 days, 16 hours, and 595 parts for each cycle.
 But due to the Rosh Hashanah postponement rules (preceding section) a cycle of 19 Jewish years can be either 6,939, 6,940, 6,941, or 6,942 days in duration.
-Since none of these values is evenly divisible by seven, the Jewish calendar repeats exactly only following 36,288 Metonic cycles, or 689,472 Jewish years.
+For any given year in the Metonic cycle, the molad moves forward in the week by 2 days, 16 hours, and 595 parts every 19 years.
+The greatest common divisor of this and a week is 5 parts, so the Jewish calendar repeats exactly following a number of Metonic cycles equal to the number of parts in a week divided by 5, namely 7×24×216 = 36,288 Metonic cycles, or 689,472 Jewish years.
 There is a near-repetition every 247 years, except for an excess of 50 minutes 16 2/3 seconds (905 parts).

+Contrary to popular impression, one's Hebrew birthday does not necessarily fall on the same Gregorian date every 19 years, since the length of the Metonic cycle varies by several days (as does the length of a 19-year Gregorian period, depending whether it contains 4 or 5 leap years).

+Keviah

+There are three qualities that distinguish one year from another: whether it is a leap year or a common year; on which of four permissible days of the week the year begins; and whether it is a deficient, regular, or complete year.
+Mathematically, there are 24 (2×4×3) possible combinations, but only 14 of them are valid.

+Each of these patterns is known by a kevi'ah (קביעה for 'a setting' or 'an established thing'), which is a code consisting of two numbers and a letter.
+In English, the code consists of the following: